sevenautumns/niketsu/book/src/usage.md

 #### Other options
 Set auto-login (`auto_connect = true`) to directly dive into your adventure without a boring login screen.
 The save buttons will apply your login data and save it for future calls.

+Set auto-share (`auto_share = true`) to continue sharing videos even if a new video is selected.
+This does not overwrite video sharing inside the application.

 If you host your own relay server, make sure to set `relay` to the IP/domain of your relay and `port` to the corresponding port of the service.